celinawong21/WF-ML-Model/README.md

 result.data
 ```
 ![PHOTO-2024-04-22-16-21-50](https://github.com/celinawong21/WF-ML-Model/assets/159848729/c3590d4f-7608-4c46-b98d-880d5154572c)
 * SampleForParameter.csv  is then used to derive parameters for the XGB2 model through the grid search method.
-The parameters extracted from the first row of the grid search results will be employed in the XGB2 model and its versions.
+The parameters extracted from the first row of the grid search results, corresponding to Rank 1, will be employed in the XGB2 model and its versions.

 ![PHOTO-2024-04-22-16-22-03](https://github.com/celinawong21/WF-ML-Model/assets/159848729/d4b77fd8-c381-4a73-8d80-ba898b282a0c)
 * **XGB1**: Base model with default parameters and no monotonic variables.